EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 This document summarizes different amplification attacks using the Constrained Application Protocol (CoAP).
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
-Several of the discussed attacks can be mitigated by not using NoSec or by using the Echo option.
+Some of the discussed attacks can be mitigated by not using NoSec or by using the Echo option.

 --- middle